Finding stillness in the midst of life is not always easy, in fact, it’s downright hard most days.

-Overtime, these can become quite the collection.
-My Instagram feed is about 99% scenery and landscape photography, it’s fun to look back through my feed and remember where I was and what I thinking at the time, it can be calming and relaxing.
+Over time, these can become quite the collection.
+My Instagram feed is about 99% scenery and landscape photography, it’s fun to look back through my feed and remember where I was and what I was thinking at the time, it can be calming and relaxing.
 It also helps to motivate me to keep working at the habit of looking for these moments each day.

 In the companion journal for the “Be Your Finest Art” book, there are a series of exercises that take you through different ways to observe what is going on around you.
-One that I remember most asked you to first observe a scene and then explain that scene in words.
+The activity I remember most asked you to observe a scene first, and then second explain that scene in words.
 It’s an interesting exercise to try.
-I found it hard to watch a beautiful sunrise and then try to describe what I saw in words only, no pictures.
-I had to get pretty creative and go beneath the surface of generalities in order to find words that could come close to describing that scene, that moment, I had experienced.
+I found it hard to watch a beautiful sunrise and later try to describe what I saw in words only, no pictures.
+I had to get pretty creative and go beneath the surface of generalities to find words that could come close to describing that scene, that moment, I had experienced.

 How would you describe one of your be still moments?